Aetopia/Stonecutter/README.md

 ### Analysis

-According to the [documentation](https://learn.microsoft.com/en-us/windows/uwp/gaming/relative-mouse-movement), an UWP app can switch between absolute mouse movement & relative mouse movement on the fly.
+According to the [documentation](https://learn.microsoft.com/en-us/windows/uwp/gaming/relative-mouse-movement), an UWP app can switch between absolute & relative mouse movement on the fly.

 It seems that no effort is made to center the cursor when restoring absolute mouse movement.